 There are many different ways to set up a project management schedule template, and it's important for every leader to find an approach that works for their team's needs.
 From there, you must make choices that will keep employees moving forward with their individual tasks, even when circumstances get tough.
 Here are a few key considerations to bear in mind as you establish the schedule for managing a project:

 1. Set Realistic Milestones

-A leader can only deliver results if he or she has a clear sense of what the team has the resources to accomplish and how long it will take.
+A leader can only deliver results if they have a clear sense of what the team has the resources to accomplish and how long it will take.
 That's why it matters so much to be thoughtful and realistic when placing milestones and deliverables on the schedule.
 People have a natural tendency to underestimate how long it will take to get something done.
-To get around that problem, leaders should do their own homework and be sure they have an accurate estimate for how much time each task will require.
+To get around that problem, leaders should do their own homework and be sure they have an accurate estimate of how much time each task will require.

 2. Maintain Open Lines of Communication

 Setting a schedule and sticking to it takes open and honest dialogue among the people involved.
 The leader should arrange regular status updates and talk to multiple stakeholders about the team's progress.
 That way, workers can give advance warning if a deliverable is going to be late and make suggestions for how to finish tasks more efficiently.

 The software a team uses to manage its schedule can make a major difference in whether the project is a success.
 While some leaders may opt for an Excel project plan template, that means they miss out on some major opportunities.
 Selecting a project management solution that includes the capability to create detailed Gantt charts, like Wrike, provides several major advantages:

 - Everyone involved clearly sees their responsibilities and any scheduling conflicts.